-Most important part of the wireless point to point connectivity is doing a proper site survey and feasibility test.
+A most important part of the wireless point to point connectivity is doing a proper site survey and feasibility test.
 Doing direct installation of the point to point connectivity may fail due to lack of planning before execution.
-See the details user guide of wireless PTP site survey of long distance point to point to clear the all ostracle in link way.
+See the details user guide of wireless PTP site survey of long distance point to point to clear all obstacles in linkway.

 Point to Point (PTP) is wireless connectivity between two locations without any middle location called Point to point in Wireless technology.
 Today wireless technology growing very fast and because of Wireless, we can connect long distance network connectivity just using wireless radios.
 Where we required more than 2 months to lay a cable up to 30 KM distance, wireless can give you connectivity within 2 days.
 Wireless long distance point to point site survey provide you link distance by air with feasible or not for wireless connectivity.